alyssahellrung/readmeGenerator/Develop/README.md

 To install necessary dependencies, run the following command:

-None
+node index.js

 ## Usage

-To test an earlier project
+To test if I messed it all up

 ## Version

-This is Version #1.
+This is Version #1.1.

 ## License

-This project has a(n) None license.
+This project has a(n) MIT license.

 ## Contributing

-email me
+email m

 ## Tests